meilisearch/documentation/learn/core_concepts/relevancy.md

 ### Exactness

-`Knight Moves` is displayed before `Knights of Badassdom`. `Knight` is exactly the same as the search query `Knight` whereas there is a letter of difference between `Knights` and the search query `Knight`.
+`Knight Moves` is displayed before `Knights of Badassdom`. `Knight` is exactly the same as the search query `Knight` whereas, there is a letter of difference between `Knights` and the search query `Knight`.

 :::